-In an effort to gauge the community’s view on this activity, a commercial seaplane operation has been approved on a trial basis on Perth Water.
-The trial has now begun and will run until 10 June 2017.
+In an effort to gauge the community’s view on this activity, two commercial seaplane operations have been approved on a trial basis on Perth Water.
+The trial will run until mid-2017.

-The trial will involve Catalina Airlines' two-passenger Grumman 'Sea-Cat' seaplane, VH-KKD.
+The first operation involves Catalina Airlines' two-passenger Grumman 'Sea-Cat' seaplane, VH-KKD.
 The aircraft will land and take off up to eight times per day (i.e. combined maximum of 16 aircraft movements) between the hours of 8am to 5pm Monday to Saturday, and 10am to 5pm Sunday and public holidays.
 The majority of landings and take-offs will occur adjacent to the east side of the Mends Street channel or the south side of the Riverside Drive channel.
 During unusual wind conditions other locations in Perth Water may also be used.